arrowtype/vertical-metrics/README.md

 - TextEdit bases line heights on hhea metrics, regardless of *useTypoMetrics* setting.
 - If the hheaAscender is lower than the y Max of a font, shapes in the first line which exceed the hheaAscender, will be cut off.

-Opinions:
--

-At default Line Space of 1.2:
+At a user-set Line Space of 1.0:
 ![Vertical metrics tests in TextEdit at default Line Space of 1.2](docs/screenshots/mac-textedit-vmtest-linespace_1.2_default-screenshot-260315.png)

-At default Line Space of 1.0:
+At a user-set Line Space of 1.2:
 ![Vertical metrics tests in TextEdit at default Line Space of 1.2](docs/screenshots/mac-textedit-vmtest-linespace_1.2_default-screenshot-260315.png)

 <details>